keerthana1574/KsheeraSagara/README.md

 # Sync Gradle files
 # Connect an Android device (API 24+) or start emulator
 # Click Run (▶️)
+📱 Download & Installation
-Alternative: Install APK Directly
+Download APK
+Method	Link
+Direct Download	Click to download Ksheera Sagara APK Installation Steps
-Download the APK from the link below and install on your Android phone:
+Download the APK using the link above on your Android phone

-text
-[Insert your Cloud Storage or Firebase Hosting URL here] ⚠️ Note: Enable "Install from unknown sources" in your phone settings.
+Locate the file in your Downloads folder

+Tap on the APK file

+Allow "Install from unknown sources" if prompted:

+Settings → Security → Unknown sources → Enable

+Or tap "Settings" on the popup and enable for your browser

+Tap "Install"

+Open the app and create your account

+📌 Requirements: Android 7.0 (API 24) or higher

+⚠️ Troubleshooting: If the download link doesn't work, ensure the APK is public in your Google Cloud Storage bucket.

 📁 Project Structure
 text